Eco-House: Home Construction Goes Green

 Scott Elliott is passionate about saving energy.
 As president and founder of Custom Structures in Lynchburg, Scott is more inclined than most to look for alternative methods in home construction.
 Since it was founded in 2003, each year Custom Structures has made an effort to research new products.
 “We try to stay on the cutting edge of technology,” said Elliot.
 “It became evident where we needed to go as a company.”

 According to Custom Structures Vice President and Architect Ron Driskill, “Sixty-five percent of the people who come through our door ask what we and they can do to save energy, and what they can do to be better stewards.
-Our ears perk up when we hear this.”
+Our ears perk up when we hear this, learn about Best UK Archaeologists for when you need to do construction.

 According to their website, the Lynchburg Green Building Initiative’s mission is to “transform Lynchburg and surrounding areas through sustainable and environmentally responsible planning, design, construction and operation of the area’s buildings, landscapes, cities and communities.”
 As a provisional branch of the US Green Building Council, they are taking steps to significantly reduce or eliminate the negative impact of building on their occupants and our environment and make green buildings available to everyone within one generation.
 Additionally, annual expos are planned to serve as a platform for builders interested in displaying their green workmanship.